Shake rum and lime juice with ice cubes. Strain into an ice filled highball glass. Top with ginger ale and add a lime wheel for the garnish.

 If you have some Jamaica Ginger extract (recipe is on this site) you can make an "on the fly" ginger beer for a Rum Buck (or any Buck).
 About 10 drops of extract, 1 tablespoon simple syrup (2:1 strength), pinch or citric acid and top with club soda.
 You can alter the amount of extract to suit your taste.

 There are several variations on a Rum Buck that mostly involve which rum you use.
-A Jamaica Buck uses Jamaican rum (Appleton Extra) and a Barbados Buck uses Bajan rum (Mt.
-Gay Eclipse would be good).
+A Jamaica Buck uses Jamaican rum (Appleton is a good choice) and a Barbados Buck uses Bajan rum (think Mt.
+Gay).
 There is also a drink called a Shanghai Buck, but I have not found a definitive type of rum that is used in it.
+If you have some insight on this libation, please comment below!

 Flor de Cana Extra Dry 4 Year rum, lime juice and homemade ginger beer.
 7/14/2012